ivo-bass/ivo-bass/README.md

 I'm a dev student who is passionate about writing code, solving problems, automating stuff, building software.

 - 📚 Currently learning backend web development using Python
-- 👯 Looking for a carrer start
+- 👯 Looking for a career start

 <br/>
 <a href="https://github.com/ivo-bass">